 - The Salem witch trials begin in Massachusetts in 1692, leading to the execution of twenty people for witchcraft.

-- The French and Indian War between the British colonists and the French erupts in 1754.
+- The French and Indian War which pitted the North American colonies of the British Empire against those of the French erupts in 1754.

 - In 1765 the British government passes the Stamp Act taxing the colonies.